Do you remember...

 - Does anyone have any Fiendish Faces?
 (No jokes, please!!)

-- Were the freezable desserts ever called Fiendish Feet, or were they branded as Fiendish Faces at launch?
+- Were the freezable mousses ever called Fiendish Feet, or were they branded as Fiendish Faces from launch?

 The Pots!